Car Buying Tips for Our Friends in The Military

 - are undergoing a PCS from a state outside of the continental US (Alaska, Hawaii) to the continental US

-This is a right given to military members under the updated Service Member Civil Relief Act (SCRA), 50 USC App Sec 501-596.
-These changes also apply to you if you're renting an apartment as well.
+This is a right given to military personnel under the updated Service Member Civil Relief Act (SCRA), 50 USC App Sec 501-596.
+These updates also apply to you if you are renting an apartment.
 You can find a fact sheet on SCRA here: http://www.justice.gov/crt/spec_topics/military/scratext.pdf.

 Key Points to Getting a Great Deal

 - Know your credit score before looking for financing

 - Applying for a car loan and securing pre-approval before you go to the dealership